Indiana–Purdue rivalry: 1987: High ranked duels

 On January 31, 1987, Indiana and Purdue met for the first time with both teams ranked in the Top 10; coincidentally, they were tied in the AP poll at #4.
 Indiana won the first meeting of the year in Bloomington 88–77.
-In their second match-up, on February 26, 1987 in West Lafayette, both teams came into the game still ranked in the Top 10 (Purdue at #6 and Indiana at #3).
+In their second match-up, on February 26, 1987, in West Lafayette, both teams came into the game still ranked in the Top 10 (Purdue at #6 and Indiana at #3).
 Indiana All-American Steve Alford was held to only 1 point in the first half as Purdue led by 9 points at the break.
-Behind 18 points from Troy Lewis, Purdue won 75-64.
+Behind 18 points from Troy Lewis, Purdue won 75–64.
 Despite the loss, the 1986–87 Hoosiers would go on to win the 1987 NCAA National Championship, the school's 5th national title.

 1991: Knight tirade

 At a practice leading up to an Indiana-Purdue game in West Lafayette in 1991, Bob Knight unleashed a torrent of expletives and threats designed to motivate his Indiana team.
-In one portion he exclaims he is "f**king tired of losing to Purdue."
+In one portion he exclaims he is "fucking tired of losing to Purdue."
 Unknown to most, someone was secretly taping the speech.
 The speech has since gone viral and has over 1.83 million views on YouTube alone.
 Although the source of who taped the speech remains unknown, many former players suspect it was former manager and current NBA coach Lawrence Frank.
-Indiana would go on to beat Purdue 65-62.
+Indiana would go on to beat Purdue 65–62.

 1997: Keady milestone

 In a February 18, 1997 game at Bloomington, No. 24 ranked Indiana was led by 31 points from freshman A. J. Guyton, including a three-pointer to tie the game at 87 in overtime.
 However, Purdue's Chad Austin hit the game winner with 0.6 seconds left in overtime to give Purdue their 4th win in a row against the Hoosiers.
-It was practically an instant replay from the previous season when Austin sank a three-pointer with 13.7 seconds left to lift Purdue to a 74-72 win in Bloomington.
+It was practically an instant replay from the previous season when Austin sank a three-pointer with 13.7 seconds left to lift Purdue to a 74–72 win in Bloomington.
 Austin scored 18 and Purdue freshman Brian Cardinal added 25 points in the 1997 game.
 The victory was the 400th of Gene Keady's career.